fleetdm/fleet-gitops/README.md

 5. Add `FLEET_URL` and `FLEET_API_TOKEN` secrets to your new repository's secrets.
 Learn how [here](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
 Set `FLEET_URL` to your Fleet instance's URL (ex. https://organization.fleet.com).
 Set `FLEET_API_TOKEN` to an API token for an API-only user in Fleet.
 Learn how [here](https://fleetdm.com/docs/using-fleet/fleetctl-cli#create-api-only-user).

-6. Add secrets to your repository as well as 'workflow.yml' for `FLEET_GLOBAL_ENROLL_SECRET` and for all environment variables that are mentioned in the global/team YAML files.
+6. Add secrets to your repository and update 'workflow.yml' for `FLEET_GLOBAL_ENROLL_SECRET` and for all environment variables that are mentioned in the global/team YAML files.

 8. Push your cloned and modified code to your repo.